ganelson/inform/scripts/READMEscript.txt

 ### Colophon

 This README.mk file was generated automatically by Inpolicy, and should not be edited.
-To make changes, edit READMEscript.txt and re-generate.
+To make changes, edit scripts/READMEscript.txt and re-generate.

 @-> ../docs/webs.html
 @define web(program, manual)